`The peculiar risk lay in the possibility of

 Utopias and coming times which I have read, there is a vast

-amount of detail about building, and social arrangements, and so
+amount of detail about building, and social arrangements, and

 forth.
 But while such details are easy enough to obtain when the